NOTE: This website is a supplementation to the content of the SLOW PRACTICE WILL GET YOU THERE FASTER book.

 EPILOGUE

-Along with attention, if you devote significant effort to learning and using the principles presented in this book, you will surely see continual improvement of your golf striking ability.
+Along with attention, if you devote significant effort to learning and using the principles presented on this website, you will surely see continual improvement of your golf striking ability.